 To attract them to your premises I’d suggest you build or buy a nest box and place it in your yard.
 They should be mounted about 4.5 metres from the ground.
 Soon you’ll start hearing hooting signalling the end of the rat’s reign.

 If you aren’t a fan of having cats or owls living with you I’d recommend pranking the rats.
 Using cat litter, rubber snakes or owl feathers works well.
 Therefore, tricking the rat into thinking that a cat or owl lives on your premises will scare the rat into making a quick exit.
 Additionally, farmers and homeowners suggest placing tubs of used cat litter near entry points in your home.
 The smell will deter the rat.

-Although pesticides have proven effective in getting rid of rats and mice that as mentioned, they also contain chemicals that can be harmful to the environment, as well as to your pets and family.
+Although pesticides have proven effective in getting rid of rats and mice they also contain chemicals that can be harmful to the environment, as well as to your pets and family.
 It is therefore crucial to be wary of making use of DIY pesticides as not only can they pose dangers when not applied correctly, but a lot of these chemicals are known as “second generation” pesticides that contain punitive compounds that work in killing rats and mice rapidly.
 Unfortunately, this also affects the non-target animal that eats the rodent, which can be owls – or your pets.

-Even when using a rodenticide to get rid of rats and mice that invade your home, it is always best to rely on the professional rodent control experts to ensure that the first generation rat poison is applied correctly and in the safest manner possible.
-The rat bait used is available in a wax block form and is inserted in a closed of rat trap, also referred to as a rodent bait station in which owls and pets do not have access to.
+So, if an owl or pet does catch and eat the rodent, they will not be harmed.
+When using a rodenticide to get rid of rats and mice that invade your home, it is always best to rely on the professional rodent control experts.
+This ensures that the first generation rat poison is applied correctly and in the safest manner possible.
+The rat bait used by Rentokil is available in a wax block form and is inserted in a closed of rat trap, also referred to as a rodent bait station in which owls and pets do not have access to.